Associate Professor, Sociology Undergraduate Program Coordinator

 Graduate Student Supervision:

-Justin is currently supervising 2 PhD students in Sociology, and 1 MA student in Political Economy, and is the second reader for 6 MA and PhD students in Sociology, Geography/Environmental Studies, ICSLAC (Cultural Mediations), and Public Policy.
+As of September 2020, Justin is supervising 2 PhD students in Sociology, and 1 MA student in Political Economy.
+He is the second reader for 7 PhD students in Sociology, Indigenous Studies, Geography/Environmental Studies, ICSLAC (Cultural Mediations), and Public Policy, and the second reader for 1 MA student in Sociology.

-He will have more supervisory room in 2020, at which time he would be particularly interested in working with one or more incoming students studying the social histories and contradictions of settler colonialism in Canada and/or the theoretical intersections of Marxism, Indigenous Studies, and the racial capitalism literature.
+He may have more supervisory room in 2021, at which time he would be particularly interested in working with one or more incoming students studying the social histories and contradictions of settler colonialism in Canada and/or the theoretical intersections of Marxism, Indigenous Studies, and the racial capitalism literature.

 Note: Although most Carleton departments have dropped their second language requirements, Dr. Paulson still expects doctoral candidates to demonstrate research proficiency in more than one language, and his supervisees are expected to develop any necessary language competencies during the course of their program.